Single Pion Production off Free Nucleons: Analysis of Photon, Electron, Pion and Neutrino Induced Processes: Analysis of exclusive SPP data

 In the current study, we adopt a similar analysis methodology but extend it by including photo-proton scattering data in Eq. \ref{gammap}.
 This inclusion is particularly important for addressing the form factors at very low $Q^2$, a region that is less accessible through electron scattering alone.
 Photo-nucleon interactions provide complementary information that helps fill in these gaps, ensuring a more comprehensive understanding of the form factors across all relevant kinematic regions.

-This study expands the investigation by incorporating data on surface plasmon polaritons (SPPs) induced by electrons and photons on neutron targets, as shown in Eq. \ref{en}.
-The recent analysis of $\pi^{-}$ production with an electron beam has made this analysis possible for the first time.
-This advancement is crucial for determining the form factors of excited neutrons, a subject that has been less studied compared to protons.
+This study extends the investigation by incorporating measurements of electron- and photon-induced reactions on neutron targets, as shown in Eq.~\ref{en}.
+The recent analysis of $\pi^{-}$ electroproduction data~\cite{CLAS:2022kta} has, for the first time, enabled such a study.
+This development is essential for determining the form factors of excited neutron states, which have been significantly less explored than their proton counterparts.
+A summary of the available electron- and photon-beam data is provided in Table~\ref{clas_data}.
+The data sets used in this analysis cover a broad kinematic region, spanning $Q^2 \in [0,\,6]~\text{GeV}^2$ and $W \in [1.1,\,2.01]~\text{GeV}$.

-The form factors obtained from interactions involving excited protons and neutrons are anticipated to be identical for isospin 3/2 resonances due to isospin symmetry considerations, as discussed by Lalakulich et al. \cite{Lalakulich:2006sw}.
-However, for isospin 1/2 resonances, differences can emerge, reflecting the distinct internal dynamics of these states.
-Understanding these discrepancies is essential for a comprehensive understanding of nucleon resonance behavior.
+The form factors extracted from interactions involving excited protons and neutrons are expected to be identical for isospin-3/2 resonances as a consequence of isospin symmetry.
+In contrast, for isospin-1/2 resonances, the proton and neutron form factors may differ.
+A precise understanding of these form factors is crucial for a comprehensive description of nucleon structure and for reliably determining the vector-current contributions to weak interactions.